tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 .. warning:: Bash makes a distinction between single and double quotes.
 To expand
              variables one needs to use double quotes.
 If not one will get the literal value of the string within the single quotes.
-Foe example, the command ``echo 'Species: $SPECIES'`` would print the literal string ``Species: $SPECIES``.
+For example, the command ``echo 'Species: $SPECIES'`` would print the literal string ``Species: $SPECIES``.